Featured articles #Home Buying #Industry News

 How Bank of Canada Rate Changes Affect Your Mortgage Payments

 Common mortgage amounts and corresponding mortgage payments on nesto’s 5-year variable low rate of on a 25-year amortization.
-Qualifying mortgage payment affects all new mortgages, which need to be qualified on stress-tested payment based on the contract rate plus 2% ().
+Qualified mortgage payments affect all home purchases and mortgage refinances, and they are qualified on stress-tested payments based on the contract rate plus 2%.

 *1 and 2: Values for mortgage payments calculated based on nesto’s variable rate over a 25-year amortization period with a 20% downpayment using the average/benchmark home price in the stated month as reported by CREA for the location.